Code-Institute-Submissions/wrestle-match/README.md

 - Implement a high score leaderboard.
 The user would submit a form with some way to identify themselves and update the leaderboard.
 - Make further improvements to accessibility and performance.
-- Existing or aadditional game modes could be added with different visual themes.
+- Existing or additional game modes could be added with different visual themes.
 - Experiment with automated testing using Jasmine.

 ---